-"Cordoning off, stop and search of vehicle [and], person and premises";

-- (b) by the substitution for subsection (1) of the following subsection: - "(1) If, on written request under oath to a judge in chambers by a police official of or above the rank of [director] Brigadier, it appears to the judge that it is necessary in order to prevent any terrorist or related activity, the judge may issue a warrant for the cordoning off, and stopping and searching of vehicles, [and] persons and premises, with a view to preventing such terrorist or related activity, in a specified area, and such warrant applies for the period specified therein, which period may not exceed 10 days."; - (c) by the substitution for subsection (2) of the following subsection: - "(2) Under [such] a warrant obtained in terms of subsection (1), any police official who identifies himself or herself as such, may cordon off the specified area for the period specified in the warrant and stop and search any vehicle, [or] person or premises in that area, for articles or things which could be used or have been used for or in connection with the preparation for or the commission or instigation of any terrorist or 25 related activity."; and - (d) by the substitution for subsections (3) and (4) of the following subsections, respectively: - "(3) The police official may seize any article or thing contemplated in subsection (2), and Chapter 2 of the Criminal Procedure Act[, 1977 (Act 30 No. 51 of 1977),] applies with the necessary changes required by the context in respect of any such article or thing. - (4) Section 29 of the Criminal Procedure Act[, 1977 (Act No. 51 of 1977),] applies in respect of the powers conferred upon police officials in terms of this section.".
+- (a) by the substitution for the heading of the following heading: "Cordoning off, stop and search of vehicle [and], person and premises"; - (b) by the substitution for subsection (1) of the following subsection: - "(1) If, on written request under oath to a judge in chambers by a police official of or above the rank of [director] Brigadier, it appears to 20 the judge that it is necessary in order to prevent any terrorist or related activity, the judge may issue a warrant for the cordoning off, and stopping and searching of vehicles, [and] persons and premises, with a view to preventing such terrorist or related activity, in a specified area, and such warrant applies for the period specified therein, which period 25 may not exceed 10 days."; - (c) by the substitution for subsection (2) of the following subsection:

+"(2) Under [such] a warrant obtained in terms of subsection (1), any police official who identifies himself or herself as such, may cordon off the specified area for the period specified in the warrant and stop and 30 search any vehicle, [or] person or premises in that area, for articles or things which could be used or have been used for or in connection with the preparation for or the commission or instigation of any terrorist or related activity."; and

+(d) by the substitution for subsections (3) and (4) of the following subsections, 35 respectively:

+"(3) The police official may seize any article or thing contemplated in subsection (2), and Chapter 2 of the Criminal Procedure Act[, 1977 (Act No. 51 of 1977),] applies with the necessary changes required by the context in respect of any such article or thing.

+(4) Section 29 of the Criminal Procedure Act[, 1977 (Act No. 51 of 1977),] applies in respect of the powers conferred upon police officials in terms of this section.".

-Insertion of sections 24A and 24B in Act 33 of 2004
+Insertion of section 24A in Act 33 of 2004

-20. The following sections are hereby inserted in the principal Act after section 24:
+19. The following section is hereby inserted in the principal Act after section 24: 45